Suh0161/aether-trading-agent/START_TRADING_AGENT.md

 - Refresh the page
 - Check if the trade was actually executed (look at Binance Testnet)
 - Verify the agent didn't immediately close the position
+- Check for separate SWING/SCALP position tabs

+**Want to see AI decision logs?**
+- Check `backend/agent_log.jsonl` for detailed JSON logs of all decisions
+- Each cycle includes: market data, AI reasoning, risk assessment, execution status
+- Useful for analyzing AI decision patterns and audit trails

 **Virtual equity suddenly changed?**
 - If you started with an existing position, the agent pauses virtual equity tracking